jongkim228/jongkim228/README.md

 ## Hi there 👋

+📫 How to reach me: jonghyun.kim99@gmail.com

+😄 Pronouns: Kim

 <!--
 **jongkim228/jongkim228** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.